 Searching for a job can be incredibly overwhelming, not to mention tedious and time-consuming.
-While it may be tempting to send a generalized resume to various companies in what feels like an honest effort to broaden your options as much as possible, this isn’t always a logically sound decision.
-In fact, marketing yourself in broad terms makes you less attractive to employers who are typically looking for employees with certain specializations.
+While it may be tempting to send a generalized resume to various companies in what seems like an honest effort to broaden your options as much as possible, this isn’t always a logically sound decision.
+In fact, marketing yourself in overly broad terms often makes you less attractive to employers who are typically looking for candidates who possess a specific skills set.
 If you know what you’re searching for, you can create your resume and online profiles to match those traits.
 This will make you a more marketable candidate in the eyes of potential employers.

 In order to do this effectively, however, you need to build a target company list, or an inventory of prospective employers who you feel would be a good match for your skills, talents, and cultural preferences.
 Here, we outline how to create a target company list that will increase your efficacy in finding the career you desire.

 Consider the companies you could work for if your options were limitless.
 Then, think about why you would like those companies.
 While your dream company may not currently be realistic, you can find others that fit those same traits.
 When doing this, look at your company’s competitors or affiliate companies, anybody who may have similar attributes to what it is you’re looking for.
 Then, do the same for these other companies.
 You have now created an extensive network of companies that have at least some of the features that you find desirable in a new position.
 You can also seek out major publications and navigate through their lists of top companies to work for.

 2. Utilize search engines and trusted people in your inner circle to determine what companies may be hiring.

 Look at job board sites to search for companies hiring for your desired position.
 Ask friends, previous colleagues, and anyone with any knowledge about companies in your desired field.